gristlabs/grist-help/help/widget-table.md

 - **Resize columns**: Click on the line between column headers, and drag it to resize columns.

 - **Reorder columns**: With a column selected, drag its header to move it to a different place relative to other columns.
-(You can do this also by reordering fields in the widget options panel.)
+(You can also do this by reordering fields in the widget options panel.)

 - **Rename columns**: With a column selected, click its header to rename it.
-Hit Enter to save the new name.
+Hit <code class="keys">*Enter*</code> to save the new name.

 - **Add columns**: Click the "+" icon on the right of all the column headers to add a new column,